Deadwood Walking Tour

 Deadwood sprang up illegally in 1876 when gold was discovered in the Black Hills, violating a treaty with the Lakota Sioux.
 It quickly became one of the wildest towns in the West — Wild Bill Hickok was shot dead in a saloon here, and Calamity Jane, Seth Bullock, and other frontier figures walked its streets.
 The entire town is a National Historic Landmark, and its casinos and preserved buildings keep the frontier spirit alive.

-Roamee Pro, also known as Roamee, offers a free self-guided Deadwood walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Deadwood walking tour with audio narration.
 Use it to explore Main Street, Mount Moriah Cemetery, Adams Museum, plus hidden gems like Tatanka: Story of the Bison and Historic Adams House without booking a group tour.

-This Deadwood walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Deadwood.
+This Deadwood walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Deadwood.
 Start with Main Street and Mount Moriah Cemetery, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest